 Using the Australian Curriculum as the basis of our teaching in the core subjects of English, Mathematics, History, Geography and Science and providing an extensive and well-developed specialist curriculum program, the girls undertake studies in the following learning areas:

-Preparatory: English, Mathematics, History, Geography, Science, French, Visual Art, Music, Library, Health and Personal Development, Physical Education, ICT and Religious Education.
+Preparatory: English, Mathematics, History, Geography, Science, Technologies, French, Visual Art, Music, Library, Health and Physical Education, Gymnastics and Religious Education.

-Years 1 – 6: English, Mathematics, History, Geography, Science, French, Drama, Visual Art, Music, Instrumental Music (from Year 3), Library, Health and Personal Development, Physical Education, ICT and Religious Education.
-Additionally, girls in Years 1 and 2 participate in Chess lessons and Year 6 girls also study Japanese.
+Years 1 – 6: English, Mathematics, History, Geography, Science, Technologies, French, Drama (Years 2-6), Visual Art, Music, Instrumental Music (from Year 3), Library, Health and Physical Education and Religious Education.
+Additionally, girls in Years 1 and 2 participate in Chess lessons, Years 3-6 STEAM Project and Year 6 girls also study Japanese.